What are Mountaintop Projects?

 For Students

-The Mountaintop Summer Experience (MTSE) runs for approximately 10 weeks (2022 program dates are May 31st - August 5th).
-At this time, the program is in-person for all students – no virtual component will be part of the summer.
-Some Associates may be able to work remotely if program leaders and faculty project mentors agree.
-All project teams will have a work space in Building C, although we understand that some teams will have to conduct some or most of their work at other locations (on campus or in the surrounding community).
+The Mountaintop Summer Program (MTSP) runs for 10 weeks (2024 program dates are June 3rd-August 9th).
+At this time, the program is in-person for all students – no virtual participation will be part of the program this summer.
+Some Associates may be able to work remotely with program leader and faculty project mentor approval.
+All project teams will be given a dedicated or shared “home” working space, although we understand that some teams will have to conduct some or most of their work at other locations on campus or in the surrounding community.

-All Mountaintop Fellows (funded with summer stipends) are expected to continue working on their projects in the Fall 2022 semester through the CINQ 389 course.
+Mountaintop Fellows are expected to continue working on their projects in the Fall 2024 semester through the CINQ 389 course.
 Enrollment information will be provided to these students at a later time.
-CINQ 389 is a variable-credit course, but we have a strong preference for 2 or 3 credits of enrollment.
+CINQ 389 is a variable-credit course (1-6), but we have a strong preference for 2 or 3 credits of enrollment.

 Students selected as Mountaintop Fellows are paid a stipend of $5,000 for undergraduates, or $6,000 for graduate students, for the summer.
 These stipends are paid in five biweekly installments beginning mid-June and ending mid-August.
 Projects typically have two, or at most three, Fellows.
 Fellows make a full-time commitment to their projects for the 10 weeks of the program, and are not allowed to take summer courses or have jobs, internships, or vacations that would substantially take them away from their project work.
-Fellows are also expected to continue working on their projects through the Fall 2022 semester (and possibly beyond) by enrolling in the CINQ 389 course.
-Fellows receive lunch in Building C each weekday that Mountaintop is in operation, and are expected to be in attendance at all relevant presentations, workshops, meetings with Innovators in Residence, and other program opportunities, throughout the summer.
+Fellows are also expected to continue working on their projects through the Fall semester (and possibly beyond) by enrolling in the CINQ 389 course.
+Fellows are expected to be in attendance at all relevant presentations, workshops, meetings with Innovators in Residence, and other program opportunities, throughout the summer.

 Mountaintop Associates are not paid a stipend, and make a part-time commitment (typically 10 hours per week) to their project.
-Associates receive lunch in Building C each weekly that Mountaintop is in operation, and are invited and strongly encouraged to attend all relevant presentations, workshops, meetings with Innovators in Residence, and other program opportunities, throughout the summer.
-Associates are strongly encouraged to continue working on their project through the CINQ 389 course in the Fall 2022 semester and beyond.
+Associates are invited and strongly encouraged to attend all relevant presentations, workshops, meetings with Innovators in Residence, and other program opportunities, throughout the summer.
+Associates are strongly encouraged to continue working on their project through the CINQ 389 course in the Fall semester and beyond.
 Associates who have high financial need may inquire about financial assistance which may be available.

 Lead faculty project mentors can utilize up to $500 in project expenses.
 These funds are not tracked by the Office of Creative Inquiry, and faculty may use them as they choose as long as they are relevant to the project.
 However, the intention of these funds is to help disseminate the work of the project (through conference registration fees and the like) and/or to supplement (or in some cases support) project expense budgets.
 If students incur project expenses during the summer, there is a system for providing reimbursement from project accounts, which will be handled by program leadership. **NOTE: These funds are subject to adjustment or change if unexpected budgetary constraints arise**